Kimberly Rombach, chair

 Enrollment in the Majors

 Enrollment in the Childhood/Early Childhood Education Department majors is limited, and admission to any of the programs is competitive.
 Admission to the College does not guarantee admission to an education major or program.
-Courses in the childhood and early childhood program are only open to matriculated majors.
+Courses in the esarly childhood and childhood program and in the inclusive early childhood program are only open to matriculated majors.

-Students who begin as freshmen at Cortland may apply to the childhood and early childhood education major after completing at least 30 credit hours and earning a minimum 2.8 grade point average at Cortland.
-Transfer students enrolled in other majors at SUNY Cortland may apply to the childhood and early childhood education major after completing a minimum of one full-time semester and earning a minimum 2.8 grade point average at Cortland.
+Students who begin as freshmen at Cortland may apply after completing at least 30 credit hours and earning a minimum 2.8 grade point average at Cortland.
+Transfer students enrolled in other majors at SUNY Cortland may apply after completing a minimum of one full-time semester and earning a minimum 2.8 grade point average at Cortland.

 All students applying to the major will be subject to judicial screening and must demonstrate appropriate professional dispositions.
 Application is made during the College-wide change of major period.
 Unsuccessful applicants may reapply until they have earned 56.5 credit hours.
 Candidates who have completed 56.5 credit hours and have not been accepted into the certification program must declare an alternate major.

 Progressing through the Majors

 In order to continue to move through the majors, students must maintain a minimum 2.8 grade point average.
 Failure to maintain the minimum 2.8 grade point average after entering any of the Childhood/Early Childhood department programs will result in being placed in a probationary status within the major.
 A student who falls below the 2.8 minimum grade point average for a second consecutive semester will be subject to dismissal from the program.
 Applications to re-enter the major will be reviewed along with all other potential internal change of major applicants at the conclusion of each semester.